Chahat08/Chahat08.github.io/_news/announcement_4.md

 related_posts: false
 ---

-My friend [Ashwani Rathee](https://ashwanirathee.com/) and I submitted a short-paper on a novel web-based rendering system as a VIS 2025 poster submission.
+My friend [Ashwani Rathee](https://ashwanirathee.com/) and I submitted a poster short-paper on a novel web-based rendering system as a VIS 2025 poster submission.